Senate Takes First Step Toward Repeal Of Obamacare

 "We're going to figure out what parts of the Affordable Care Act they're going to preserve and what parts they're going to throw out," said Sen. Chris Murphy, D-Conn.
 "We're going to use votes tonight to try to divine what this secret replacement plan is."

-To that, Senate Republicans said...whatever.
+To that, Senate Republicans said ... whatever.
 Sen. John McCain, R-Ariz., dismissed the Democrats' effort as a "totally meaningless exercise."

 What McCain is getting at, is that the vote-a-rama is a wholly symbolic exercise, political theater.
 And McCain said he can't remember a single vote-a-rama ever being used against him.

 "You can examine people's voting records and run against them, but when it's in a vote-a-rama?
-Which has no impact as far as the lives of any American is concerned?," said McCain.
+Which has no impact as far as the lives of any American is concerned?" said McCain.
 "It's ridiculous."

-That didn't stop Democrats from forcing Republicans to vote on amendments about Medicaid expansion, funding for rural hospitals, women's access to healthcare and other popular programs.
+That didn't stop Democrats from forcing Republicans to vote on amendments about Medicaid expansion, funding for rural hospitals, women's access to health care and other popular programs.

 The other side voted all of these down.
 Sen. Bill Cassidy, R-La., said he didn't feel one bit uncomfortable.

-But any appearance of Republican unity during vote-a-rama couldn't change the fact that they're nowhere near consensus on how to replace the healthcare law.
+But any appearance of Republican unity during vote-a-rama couldn't change the fact that they're nowhere near consensus on how to replace the health care law.
 President-elect Donald Trump promised in a press conference Wednesday that no repeal would happen without a replacement plan.

 Sen. Susan Collins, R-Maine, said that means repeal can't happen until late February or March.